leonardonicola/leonardonicola/README.md

   ### Hello!
 Welcome to my profile

-- 🌱 I’m currently studying about **architecures, Golang and backend** overall
+- 🌱 I’m currently studying about **architectures, Golang and backend** overall

 - 📫 How to reach me **leonardonicolares@gmail.com**